jaylikesbunda/yourmum_discordbot/README.md

 - Logging: It logs message data for analysis and debugging.
 - Stats Update: It maintains and updates server usage statistics for commands and jokes.
 - Dynamic Responses: It replies to messages dynamically, and can reference the message it's responding to
+- Slots minigame

 ## Dependencies

-- Python 3.9
+- Python 3.8+
-- SQLite
 - Aiosqlite
 - Discord.py